oxidecomputer/p4/README.md

 The goal here is to compile P4 programs as pipeline objects with simple low-level interfaces.
-These low-level interfaces may be wrapped with higher-level runtimes as desired but the user, but such runtimes are outside the scope of this project.
+These low-level interfaces may be wrapped with higher-level runtimes as desired by the user, but such runtimes are outside the scope of this project.

 - I/O handling.